 The seven authors in this series are all in one critique group.
 They wanted to write a series together, so they brainstormed a concept at a Romance Writers of America conference.
 Since they all love animals, they created Dogwood, a special town south of Colorado Springs where the best things in life are rescued.
 So far, they've published two anthologies and four novels, with more to come!
 The authors are: Jodi Anderson, Karen Fox, Laura Hayden, Pam McCutcheon, Sharon Silva, Angel Smits, and Jude Willhoff.
 Visit the website at dogwoodseries.com.

 Each year, we invite over 30 authors to be part of the Mountain of Author's Author Showcase.
-This is a great opportunity for authors to gain exposure in the Pikes Peak region.
+This is a great opportunity for local authors to gain exposure in the Pikes Peak region.
 Showcase authors have an opportunity to:

 We are always looking for new authors and diverse genres!
 Other than book sale commissions, there is no fee to be a Showcase Author.